UCLALibrary/research-tips/_tutorials/2017-07-07-getting-started.markdown

     - Brainstorm research projects
     - Articulate the benefits of research
     - Identify undergraduate research opportunities and resources at UCLA
+# ACRL FRAMES
+acrl-frames:
+    - Information Creation as a Process
+    - Research as Inquiry
+    - Scholarship as Conversation
+# UCLA Library Core Competencies
+core-competencies:
+    - Define the goals, scope, and plan.
+    - Reflect on and refine the research process.
 tags:
 - Getting started with research
 - getting started